lzhangUT/coursera_exam/README.md

 # coursera_exam
-This repository stores all the screenshots for the results from the exam
+This repository save the jupyter notebook for the final exam